substance/substance-legacy/README.md

-Newsroom
+Substance
 ================================================================================

-Newsroom is a data-driven news authoring tool based on the ContentGraph engine.
+Substance is a data-driven document authoring tool based on the ContentGraph document format.

 Details soon.

 Roadmap
 ================================================================================

-* Implement node addition and deletion (60% done)
 * Integrate with Samo's UI
 * Use Mozilla Skywriter as a Markdown Editor
   * Issues: No word-wrap supported, no satisfiable Markdown syntax highlighting
-* Create Sinatra/CouchDB Backend
 * Implement node re-ordering